 You can help protect critically endangered long-tailed bats

 A very exciting discovery at Patui is the presence of long-tailed bats.
 The habitat here is perfect for them, as they prefer to roost in large, old trees.
 Very few people get to see long-tailed bats – they are not much bigger than your thumb and fly very fast - but at Patui you can sometimes spot them at dusk zipping along the forest edge as they hunt for insects.
-Long-tailed bats are critically endangered and are thought to play a crucial role as pollinators of forest species.
-This makes it all the more important for us to save Patui and protect it forever.
+Long-tailed bats are critically endangered and this makes it all the more important for us to save Patui and protect it forever.

 You can help protect kiwi and other threatened birds